Posted on

 Bristle Material

-• Natural vs. Synthetic: You can opt for natural bristles, like boar bristles, for a traditional feel or synthetic bristles, which can be more durable.
+• Natural vs. Synthetic: You can opt for natural bristles, like boar bristles, for a traditional feel, or synthetic bristles, which can be more durable.

 • Vegan Options: For those who prefer cruelty-free products, look for brushes with natural vegan bristles.